spotify/luigi/doc/luigi_patterns.rst

 efficient subclass exists, RangeDaily (resp.
-RangeHourly), tailored for hundreds of task classes scheduled concurrently with contiguousness requirements spanning years (which would incur redundant completeness checks and sceduler overload using the naive looping approach.)
+RangeHourly), tailored for hundreds of task classes scheduled concurrently with contiguousness requirements spanning years (which would incur redundant completeness checks and scheduler overload using the naive looping approach.)
 Usage:

 .. code:: console